richardjs/freed-jazz/content/songs/if-i-could-be-with-you/index.md

 ---
-title: "If I Could Be With You (One Hour Tonight)"
+title: "If I Could Be With You"

 composers:
   - James P. Johnson